-The Deposits held with respect to the Class B Trust and the Series B Equipment Notes held in the Class B Trust will accrue interest at the applicable rate per annum for Class B Certificates, which is set forth on the cover page of this Prospectus Supplement, payable on May 1 and November 1 of each year, commencing on May 1, 2020 (or, in the case of Series B Equipment Notes issued on or after such date, commencing on the first May 1 or November 1 to occur after such Series B Equipment Notes are issued).
-Such interest payments will be distributed to Class B Certificateholders on each such date until the final Distribution Date for the Class B Trust, subject in the case of payments on the Series B Equipment Notes to the Intercreditor Agreement.
-The Class AA Certificates and related Deposits and Equipment Notes bear interest at a rate per annum of %, and the Class B Certificates and related Deposits and Equipment Notes bear interest at a rate per annum of % (together with the rate per annum of the Class B Certificates, in each case, the "Stated Interest Rate").
+The Deposits held with respect to each Trust and the Equipment Notes held in each Trust will accrue interest at the applicable rate per annum for Certificates issued by such Trust set forth on the cover page of this Prospectus Supplement, payable on May 1 and November 1 of each year, commencing on May 1, 2020 (or, in the case of Equipment Notes issued on or after such date, commencing on the first May 1 or November 1 to occur after such Equipment Notes are issued).
+Such interest payments will be distributed to Certificateholders of such Trust on each such date until the final Distribution Date for such Trust, subject in the case of payments on the Equipment Notes to the Intercreditor Agreement.
 Interest is calculated on the basis of a 360-day year consisting of twelve 30-day months.